NFDI4BIOIMAGE/training/_sources/licenses/all_rights_reserved.md

-# All-rights-reserved (14)
+# All rights reserved (14)
 ## Basics of Image Processing and Analysis

 ['Kota Miura']

-Licensed all-rights-reserved
+Licensed ALL RIGHTS RESERVED